igorganich/damn-vulnerable-defi-halmos/test/the-rewarder/README.md

     }
 }
 ```
-This thing takes a long time in Halmos: it took all of 1 minute on my machine to create **dvt** and **weth** leaves.
+This thing takes a long time in Halmos: it took all of 1 minute on my machine to create `dvt` and `weth` leaves.
 ### Dealing with Merkle functions
 Before proceeding, it is highly recommended to understand how [Merkle trees](https://www.investopedia.com/terms/m/merkle-tree.asp) work and how they check for a leaf presence in the tree.

-Again cryptography puts a spanner in our works.
+Cryptography puts a spanner in our works again.
 This time when we try to run the test we get an error:
 ```javascript
 $ halmos --solver-timeout-assertion 0 --function check_theRewarder
 ...